 Spanish Cazuela is a round, shallow earthenware pot that can be found in every kitchen and restaurant in Spain.
 These versatile cooking pots are usually glazed and come in an array of sizes.
 They are safe for cooking on the stove, over a fire, in the oven, and in the microwave.
 Cazuelas are suitable for roasting and baking, as well as for making soups, stews, and other slow-cooked dishes.
 Its insulating properties keep food hot for a long time.
 It also makes a nice addition to the dinner table because of its beautiful glazed finish and traditional rustic feel.

 This is a functional and beautiful addition to your kitchen and a great baking tool, particularly for baking loaves of bread.
 The slow evaporation of water content during the baking process results in perfectly crispy crusts.

-This cooking item is perfect for achieving succulent, tender, and full-flavoured roasts.
-The baker should be gradually brought up to the desired temperature.
+This cooking item is perfect for achieving succulent, tender, and full-flavored roasts.
+The baker should be heated gradually to achieve the desired temperature.
 The food comes out evenly done and very moist.

 Clay Cooking Pots

 When a terracotta pot is placed in an oven, the water slowly evaporates from the clay’s pores, producing steam.
 Foods are cooked gradually and evenly in their own juices.
 This is a more natural way of cooking compared to a stainless steel pot where cooking occurs mostly at the base of the pot.